 (b) “permit for variance” means a permit issued by the Marshland Administrator pursuant to Section 41 of the Act for development in a marshland section.

-(a) a letter from the municipal development officer for the municipality in which the proposed development is to occur, indicating that the proposed development is permitted under the land-use by-laws of the municipality;
+(a) a letter from the municipal development officer for the municipality in which the proposed development is to occur, indicating whether the proposed development is permitted under the land-use by-laws of the municipality;

-(b) where there is a marsh body incorporated for the marshland section in which the proposed development is to occur, a letter from the marsh body executive committee indicating that the proposed development is permitted under the rules of the marsh body; and
+(b) except as provided in subsection 3(2), where there is a marsh body incorporated for the marshland section in which the proposed development is to occur, a letter from the marsh body executive committee indicating whether the proposed development is permitted under the rules of the marsh body; and

 (c) a map showing the location of the proposed development.